Samsung Galaxy Z Fold 5 press render shows design

 It will feature a 7.6-inch AMOLED display with a QHD+ resolution.
 It may feature a 120Hz refresh rate and have Corning Gorilla Glass Victus 2 protection.
 The secondary display on the phone will be sized 6.2 inches.
 It will be an AMOLED panel with FHD+ resolution and 120Hz refresh rate.

 The device will be powered by the Qualcomm Snapdragon 8 Gen 2 SoC.
-For the unversed, this is the most powerful chip for mobiles by Qualcomm.
+For the unversed, this is the most powerful chip for mobile phones by Qualcomm.
 It’s an octa-core SoC based on the TSMC’s 4nm process.
 The Galaxy S23 lineup uses the same chipset.

 It will come with 8GB/12GB of RAM and 25GB/512GB/1TB of internal storage.
 The foldable device is expected to pack a 4,400mAh battery with faster 45W fast charging.
 The existing Fold 4 has the same battery capacity but has a 25W charging solution.

-As for wireless charging, expect 25W faster wireless charging solution as opposed to the 15W solution on the predecessor.
-The device will boot on Androd 13 OS out of the box.
+As for wireless charging, expect a 25W faster wireless charging solution as opposed to the 15W solution on the predecessor.
+The device will boot on Android 13 OS out of the box.
 It will have OneUI 5.1 on top.

 Samsung is expected to offer a triple camera setup with a 50MP main lens, a 12MP ultra-wide lens, and a 10MP telephoto unit.
 The telephoto lens will have 2x optical zoom support.
-The device could feature 12MP sensors for selfies on the outside as well as on the inside.
+The device could feature 12MP camera sensors for selfies on the outer display as well as on the inner display.

 The Samsung Galaxy Z Fold 5 is rumored to launch alongside the Galaxy Z Flip 5 on July 26, which is earlier than the August schedule.
-However, Samsung is yet to confirm the aforesaid date, so let’s wait for it.
+However, Samsung is yet to confirm the aforesaid date.